maida-ai/Research/docs/chat-1.md

 * **Very close cousins.**

   * **Compressive Transformer**: retains a short uncompressed memory and *compresses* older activations with pooling/conv, trained with an auxiliary reconstruction loss so long-term info remains useful.
-That’s almost the same “blur over time” intuition you propose. ([arXiv][3])
+That's almost the same “blur over time” intuition you propose. ([arXiv][3])
   * **Infini-attention**: fuses *local masked attention* with a **compressive memory + linear long-range pathway** in the same block, enabling effectively unbounded context at bounded cost.
-It’s another principled realization of “dense local, cheap global.” ([arXiv][4])
+It's another principled realization of “dense local, cheap global.” ([arXiv][4])
   * **Hierarchical/Multiscale attention**: **H-Transformer-1D** builds a **multi-resolution hierarchy** to get linear complexity and does well on LRA; conceptually akin to your Laplacian/UNet framing. ([ACL Anthology][5])

 * **What to borrow explicitly.**